| | BACK TO FANFIC LIBRARY | HOME |

 pitched when he saw the empty space where the stairs had been.
 Nick closed

+his eyes and turned away.
 "Let's find Kat and Rachel," he said.
 Nick, fueled by rage

 and fear, jumped over rubble and made his way to the study door.
 He tried